The Heat (Toni Braxton album): Music and lyrics

 "The Heat" is built on solid ballads and smoldering, mid-tempo dance numbers, as noted by AllMusic's Stephen Thomas Erlewine.
 Colin Ross of PopMatters noted that, "By taking a more active role in the writing and production of the set, Toni's material begins to be constructed around her voice rather than the latest producer's sound."

 The album's first single and opening track, "He Wasn't Man Enough", was written and produced by Rodney Jerkins.
 The R&B song, with synth-funk bassline and Jerkins' taut beats and harp, has Braxton warning a female friend not to marry a man the singer knows all too well and that came back begging for forgiveness.
 On the title track, "The Heat", co-written by Keri Lewis, was described as "an infectious mid-tempo groove."
 Lyrically, the song talks about wanting to "get it on" and enjoying coed skinny-dipping.
 Third track, "Spanish Guitar", was written by Diane Warren (who wrote "Un-Break My Heart") and was considered a "latin ballad", inspired by "Un-Break My Heart".
 Lyrically, the song has the singer inviting an alluring stranger to play her "through the night" like a "Spanish Guitar."
-The fourth track "Just Be a Man About It" is a telephone breakup song, with Braxton once again questioning the status of a partner's manhood and Dr. Dre playing the wayward lover breaking the news to her, while the fifth track, "Gimme Some", features Lisa "Left Eye" Lopes and was named "an R&B/summer 'jerky funker' track", with Braxton demanding intercourse and oral sex from a man.
+The fourth track "Just Be a Man About It" is a telephone breakup song, with Braxton once again questioning the status of a partner's manhood and Dr. Dre playing the wayward lover breaking the news to her, while the fifth track, "Gimme Some", features Lisa "Left Eye" Lopes and was named "an R&B/summer 'jerky funker' track", with Braxton demanding intercourse and oral sex from a man; the music track for "Gimme Some" was originally used for the demo "Can't Do It Alone" by singer Aaliyah, but she decided not to use it.